Traditional Council tasks committee to halt galamsey activities in river Amanzule | Ghana News Agency

 The committee is chaired by the Chief of Ambainu, Nana Nyamekeh Fofole, with the Chief of Azulenloanu, Nana Addo Nreda VI, the Chief of Bakanta, Nana Aka Nwoza III, and Chief of Nkroful, Nana Kwasi Kutuah V. as members.

-The rest of the members are, the Chief of Teleku-Bokazo, Nana Afful Kwaw II, Divisional Chief of Kikam, Nana Etease II and Chief of Esiama, Nana Ainoo-Kwagyan III.
+The rest of the members are, the Chief of Teleku-Bokazo, Nana Afful Kwaw II, the Divisional Chief of Kikam, Nana Etease II and the Chief of Esiama, Nana Ainoo-Kwagyan III.

-Among the terms of reference, the committee is tasked to inspect galamsey sites in the various communities with the help of drones and slap injunction on communities found culpable of the menace.
+Among the terms of reference, the committee is tasked to inspect galamsey sites in various communities with the help of drones and slap injunctions on communities found culpable of the menace.

 As part of the move, the committee is also expected to undertake thorough investigations and nip in the bud, galamsey operations which were having rippling effects on the Greater Amanzule River in recent times.